viniciusm2001/dl-from-yt/readme.md

 ### Downloading playlists and channels

-To download a playlist or a channel you need to use the DFY function "playlist", you can either pass the playlist/channel url, or, pass a json already containing all the playlist/channel videos info.
+To download a playlist or a channel you need to use the DFY function "playlist".

+You can either pass the playlist/channel url, or, pass a json already containing all the playlist/channel videos info to it.
 Lets see the two approaches.

 #### Using only the url